Russia's elite dismiss U.S. list as 'telephone book' of the wealthy

 Sberbank declined to comment.
 VTB did not respond to a request for comment.
 Kostin told Reuters in an interview last week that he was not afraid of being on the list.

-Alexei Miller, CEO of state-controlled gas export monopoly Gazprom, was named, as was Leonid Mikhelson, co-owner of private gas producer Novatek.
+Alexei Miller, CEO of state-controlled gas export monopoly Gazprom (GAZP.MM), was named, as was Leonid Mikhelson, co-owner of private gas producer Novatek (NVTK.MM).

 Eugene Kaspersky, CEO of the Moscow-based cyber security company that carries his name, were also listed.